fardeen2811khan/totalitycorp-frontend-challenge/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Fardeen Khan**, I have created this web app fro training purpose
+My name is **Fardeen Khan**, I have created this web app for training purpose

 With my own skills and with help of Documentation of nodejs,Reactjs and google searches of stack overflows i have completed this projects.
 It is based On MERN stack.

+I have also used MongoDB fro data storage which eventually makes the app a full stack project.

 Features:
 Product Listing: